-Our fan Valeria M. in Spain asked us, how long would it take to run all the way around the world?
-Believe it or not, a few runners have already done it.
-Kevin Carr of England ran around Earth in…can you guess how long it took him?
+How long does it take to run all the way around the world?
+It’s a 25,000-mile trip, so can you guess?
 Weeks?
 Months?
 Years?
-He did it in an amazing 621 days!
+Kevin Carr of England ran around Earth in an amazing 621 days!
 (One year has 365 days.)
-That’s a distance of about 25,000 miles if you ran the biggest possible circle.
 The question is, what would be the absolute fastest time if a person could run without stopping?
 Remember, Kevin had to sleep, eat, and rest his feet.
-As we’ll find out below, running without stopping would be way faster.
+As we’ll find out below, skipping those would save a lot of time.

 Wee ones: If you run 4 miles and your dog runs 1 mile farther, how far does your dog run?